Grassmannian: Motivation

-This idea can with some effort be extended to all vector bundles over a manifold $M$, so that every vector bundle generates a continuous map from $M$ to a suitably generalised Grassmannian—although various embedding theorems must be proved to show this.
-We then find that the properties of our vector bundles are related to the properties of the corresponding maps viewed as continuous maps.
+This can with some effort be extended to all vector bundles over a manifold $M$, so that every vector bundle generates a continuous map from $M$ to a suitably generalised Grassmannian—although various embedding theorems must be proved to show this.
+We then find that the properties of our vector bundles are related to the properties of the corresponding maps.
 In particular we find that vector bundles inducing homotopic maps to the Grassmannian are isomorphic.
-Here the definition of homotopic relies on a notion of continuity, and hence a topology.
+Here the definition of homotopy relies on a notion of continuity, and hence a topology.

 Low dimensions

 For k = 1, the Grassmannian Gr(1, n) is the space of lines through the origin in n-space, so it is the same as the projective space $\mathbf{P}^{n-1}$of n − 1 dimensions.

 For k = 2, the Grassmannian is the space of all 2-dimensional planes containing the origin.
 In Euclidean 3-space, a plane containing the origin is completely characterized by the one and only line through the origin that is perpendicular to that plane (and vice versa); hence the spaces Gr(2, 3), Gr(1, 3), and P^{2} (the projective plane) may all be identified with each other.

 The simplest Grassmannian that is not a projective space is Gr(2, 4).